awslabs/duvet/examples/hello-world/hello-world-specification/hello-world.md

 ## Print

 Python project MUST print hello.
+This is words after it.

+This is words before it.
 Python Project MUST print world.